docfate111/blog/_posts/2021-05-28-SLUBoverflow.md

 # Alternative exploit strategies/mitigations

 I spent a lot of time trying overflowing kmalloc-64 but I wasn't able get a reliable kernel address leak.
 In kmalloc-128 the subprocess_info struct was the obvious choice but I don't know any struct like that for for kmalloc-64(if you do contact me please).
 I was still able to leak kernel addresses they just were at random places all the time.
-In kmalloc-64, this overflow is possible to gain arbitrary write via the same way.
+In kmalloc-64, this overflow is possible to gain arbitrary write via the same way - overwriting the freelist.
 However if CONFIG_SLAB_FREELIST_HARDENED is enabled for the kernel, user page faulting is required to get a write primitive since the freelist is xored with random bytes making whatever is overwritten become gibberish.
 Using userfaultfd, I was [trying](https://github.com/docfate111/CVE-2021-42327/blob/main/exploit_userfaultfd.c) to get an arbitrary write via FizzBuzz's new strategy the [Wall of Perdition](https://syst3mfailure.io/wall-of-perdition).
 However, in kernel version 5.11 userfaultfd by non-privileged user is not allowed by default so it would not work in those versions.
 So instead overwriting some function pointer on the heap(and hoping no other fields are before it) and executing a ROP chain and KPTI trampoline would need to happen instead.